rao10/casswiki_quartz/content/Fourth Way/Magnetic center.md

 The magnetic center is the seat of [[Discernment|discernment]] between influences which lead to esoteric development and influences which lead to submersion in illusions offered by the outer world.
 (See [[A, B, and C influences]].)
 It guides esoteric development while itself being formed and strengthened by this development.

 ![[Gnosis_I_Figure_20.png|hsmall center ]]

-> [!caption|center no-title no-icon no-margin ]
-> Diagram from [[Gnosis (book trilogy)|_Gnosis_]] book one.
+Diagram from [[Gnosis (book trilogy)|_Gnosis_]] book one.
 The big circle is the world, the small black arrows are A-influences, and the thicker arrows are B-influences.
 Each smaller circle inside the big circle is a stage of development of the magnetic center, which absorbs B-influences and eventually leads man into contact with the esoteric center, the separate circle on the right.

 A-influences surround man from the time he is born, and are the influences "of this world".
 B-influences have their origin in the esoteric center which is "not of this world"; by absorbing these, the magnetic center forms, and begins to lead man towards further B-influences and eventually towards contact with the esoteric center itself.